What is a Maple Leaf?

 Silver Maple Leafs

 First minted in 1988 and struck every year since.
-Silver Maple Leaf coins hold 1 oz of fine Silver.
-Minted in .9999 fine Silver, they are among the finest of all silver dollar-size coins.
+Silver Maple Leaf coins hold 1 oz of fine silver.
+Minted in .9999 fine silver, they are among the finest of all silver dollar-size coins.
 Maple Leafs are gorgeously designed, with attention to every intricate detail.
-The design has undergone changes that include proof releases, numerous privy marks, holographic enhancements and commemorative variations.
+The design has undergone changes that include proof releases, numerous privy marks, holographic enhancements, and commemorative variations.
 However, the essential features of the .9999 fine silver coin have remained the same since its inception.

 The obverse of the coin depicts the likeness of Queen Elizabeth II, and the reverse of the coin showcases the signature maple leaf so associated with Canadian patriotism and reflective of national pride.